eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

-For applications of machine learning, or ML, in fiannce, see the *Markdown* document for [](bio-biochem-biotech-pharma.md)
+For applications of machine learning, or ML, in finance, see the *Markdown* document for [](financial-engr-n-finance-x.md)